two-frontiers-project/2FP-XTree/README.md

 - The program includes basic error checking for input file formats and command-line arguments
 - It will print error messages and exit if it encounters issues like malformed input files or invalid options

+## Post-Processing

+XTree provides various alignments statistics and coverage details.
+It is up to the user to use these thresholds.
+We provide recommendations in the XTree manuscript for coverage cutoffs (between 3% and 10% genome coverage for bacteria, for example), but users should make this decision based on their own data.
+We provide a helper R script for post-processing multiple alignment files in the scripts/ directory.

 ## Conclusion